When is the best time to visit Kyoto, Japan?

 - Coming of Age Day (Seijin no Hi) – On the second Monday of January every year, January 13 in 2010, a ceremony is held at city halls across the country, including Kyoto, to recognize those who’ve reached 20 years of age in the past year, the age that the Japanese are considered adults.
 It’s open to all and is a sight to see with women all made up in beautiful hairstyles and stunning kimonos.
 As a national holiday, many businesses will be closed as well as major arteries, with cars replaced by street performers.

-- Toka Ebisu – For five days during the first half of January (7 to 12 in 2020), thousands of locals visit a small shrine in Gio to pray to the god of good fortune, Ebisu, hoping for success in their work or business.
+- Toka Ebisu – For five days during the first half of January, thousands of locals visit a small shrine in Gio to pray to the god of good fortune, Ebisu, hoping for success in their work or business.
 Many people buy branches of Fuku-Zasa, bamboo grass that’s been blessed in a special maiden ritual for luck, along with charms and talismans that are attached to the branch.

 Kyoto in February